SRIRAJGURUNATHAN/EXNO-3-DS/README.md

-# EX NO:3-Feature Encoding and Transformation
+## Ex.No:3 Feature Encoding and Transformation

 ## AIM:
 To read the given data and perform Feature Encoding and Transformation process and save the data to a file.